NIHON KOHDEN CardioLife TEC-8300K Series Defibrillators Equipped With A High-acuity Monitor

 The reason we are not seeing the full shape of the Acti-Biphasic waveform on the recording is because the sensitivity is set to see the smaller ECG waveform, and not the defibrillation shock which are much higher in magnitude.

-Output of CardioLife TEC-7700K series is consistent with the declared description
+This strip chart recording shows output of CardioLife TEC-7700K series is consistent with the declared description

 How can we know if the Acti-Biphasic defibrillation shock actually works on patients?